 - Completed application form (including employment, volunteer, community, and scholarly activities)

 - Letters of recommendation from two non-family members (emailed by letter writers directly to the program)

-- School transcript
+- Unofficial school transcript

 - Essay (instructions included in the application form)